Octagon-simon/PHP-Nonce/README.md

 ```

-- Generate a Nonce that will last for 10 minutes and with a salt of 25 characters for a login form.
+For Example, to generate a Nonce that will last for 10 minutes and with a salt of 25 characters for a login form, I will do something like this.

 ```html
 <form method="post" id="form_login">